Antiepileptic drugs (AEDs)

-In addition there are specific AEDs which are used to treat serial seizures and status epilepticus, which is a condition in which seizures persist for 30 minutes or more.
-It can occur with all types of seizures, but with tonic clonic seizures it represents a medical emergency requiring immediate treatment if it lasts for more than 5 minutes.
+In addition, there are specific AEDs that are used to treat serial seizures and status epilepticus, which is a condition in which seizures persist for 30 minutes or more.
+It can occur with all types of seizures, but with tonic-clonic seizures it represents a medical emergency requiring immediate treatment if it lasts for more than 5 minutes.

-For more information visit out ‘What is Epilepsy?’ section here
+For more information visit our ‘What is Epilepsy?’ section here.